 “What is that?”
 Olivia asked.

-“It could be a number of things,” said Lance.
-He squeezed Gwen’s hand which was resting on his shoulder.
+“It could be several things,” said Lance.
+He squeezed Gwen’s hand, which was resting on his shoulder.
 “We can go back.”

 “Gwen!”
 Olivia squealed.
 “Please!
 Let’s go back.”